 Discover the sumptuous Cape Winelands, filled with lush green vineyards and award-winning dining venues.

-There’s something for every kind of traveller on a Kruger safari, whether it’s your first time or you’re a return visitor.
+There’s something for every kind of traveler on a Kruger safari, whether it’s your first time or you’re a return visitor.
 Choose from luxury tented camps in private concessions or stylish safari lodges in adjacent reserves.
 In the park itself, the popular southern region is famous for its large rhino and lion populations.
 Central Kruger is the most game-rich area, abundant in plains game like giraffe and wildebeest.
 Naturally, these bring with them a healthy predator population.
 To the south, the Sabi Sands Private Game Reserve shares a fence-free border with the Kruger.
 This park is famous for its variety of luxury lodge-style safari accommodation.
 The Timbavati Private Game Reserve is also known for it’s excellent accommodation and game-viewing, including that of the rare white lion, while Kapama Private Game Reserve offers an immersive all-included safari, with a focus on wildlife and wellness.

 With a year-round sunny climate, you can enjoy a Kruger safari any time of the year.
 Popular activities include guided game drives and bush walks.
 No matter how you choose to experience the Kruger, it’s a destination you’ll want to return to again and again.

 Some of the nearby private reserves are also worth visiting.
 Klaserie Private Nature Reserve is part of the Greater Kruger Concession area, sharing an unfenced border with the Kruger National Park.
 There are over 20 lodges within Klaserie, including the Simbavati camps, Tuskers Safari Camp, and the Bateleurs Nest Camp, among others.
 The Klaserie Private Nature Reserve was founded with a mission to safeguard and sustain the final bastion of unspoiled wilderness in Southern Africa.